department-for-transport-public/nts_digital_diary/docs/Features.md

 # Features

-This document describes each the the features that can be enabled using environment vars
+This document describes each the features that can be enabled using environment vars

 ## Features enabled by using the `APP_FEATURES` env var
 Listed as `[env var string]` / `[feature const]`.
 A feature is enabled if the `[env var string]` is listed in the `APP_FEATURES` env var.